franciscopower/.dotfiles/README.md

 cp -r nvim $HOME\AppData\Local
 ```

-Then open a NVim session.
-Some errors will appear because the plugins are not installed yet.
-To install the pugins, run the following NVim command: `:PackerSync`.

-Close and reopen nvim and the errors should be gone.

 The LSP provider used is `Mason`.
 To install support for a specific language, run `:Mason`